 - The State Auditor’s Whistle Blower Hotline at (800) 952-5665

-The District Risk Management Officer shall receive all reports of fraud.
-As needed, he/she shall form an ad hoc team of knowledgeable individuals to investigate all reports of suspected fraud.
+The Risk Management shall receive all reports of fraud.
+As needed, an ad hoc team will be formed of knowledgeable individuals to investigate all reports of suspected fraud.
 The reporting individual(s) name(s) will not be divulged unless and until legal proceedings are initiated.
-The team’s findings will be reported to the Superintendent/President and/or the President of the Board of Trustees.
+The team’s findings will be reported to the superintendent/president and/or the president of the board of trustees.